electro75/tech-assignment/README.md

 ##### Answer
 - Steps that I would take for increasing loading speed of a web application:
    - Implementing lazy loading, where modules are loaded only when necessary (when user clicks on the page associated with that module)
-   - Using caching mechanisms efficiently to load resources on subsequent visits.
+   - Using caching mechanisms such as local storage efficiently to load commonly used resources faster on subsequent visits.
    - CDN services such as AWS cloudfront, offer faster loading of delivery of images
    - Using light formats of images (.webp), results in faster load times.
+   - Adding placeholder images while loading the actual image in background, lets the user interact with the page reducing the page's TTI (Time To Interactive).
    - Focusing on above the fold content, loading images that are further below on the page can be loaded when the user scrolls the page.
    - Leveraging SSR (server side rendering) which delivers fully renderd HTML to the client, which is faster in comparison to rendering on client side
    - Utilizing tools such as google's pagespeed inights and lighthouse which offer insight into loading times on mobile devices as well, can help one audit the application and even get some tips for faster loading